 A little gasp and she asks me what happened after I found the message.
 Her voice is faint and quavering.

 I tell her I jumped.
 In my dream I’d messed up my life and missed the best opportunity … didn’t even know I was in love.

 Her hand goes over mine.
 Warm skin, a caress.
 The wedding rings click together.

 She asks how do we really know what’s a dream and what’s real?

 I daren’t raise my head.
-I’m looking at an envelope addressed to Matthew and Christine.
+On the table lies an envelope addressed to Matthew and Christine.
 I don’t know what to think.